Download previous iTunes purchases on Mac

 In the iTunes app on your Mac, choose iTunes > Preferences, then click Downloads.

-Tip: You can also download previously purchased music, films and TV programmes by clicking the iCloud Download button next to an item in your iTunes library.
+Tip: You can also download previously purchased music, movies, and TV shows by clicking the iCloud Download button next to an item in your iTunes library.
 If you don’t see the Download button next to previous purchases, choose iTunes > Preferences, click General, then select iCloud Music Library.

 Some types of previously purchased content might not be available in all countries or regions.
-Previous purchases may be unavailable if they’re no longer in the iTunes Store.
+Previous purchases may be unavailable if they’re no longer on the iTunes Store.